billtubbs/gym-CartPole-bt-v0/README.md

 # gym-CartPole-bt-v0
-This is a modified version of the [cart-pole OpenAI Gym environment](https://gym.openai.com/envs/CartPole-v1/) for testing different controllers and reinforcement learning policies.
+This is a modified version of the [cart-pole OpenAI Gym environment](https://gym.openai.com/envs/CartPole-v1/) for testing different controllers and reinforcement learning algorithms.

 This version of the classic cart-pole or [cart-and-inverted-pendulum](https://en.wikipedia.org/wiki/Inverted_pendulum#Inverted_pendulum_on_a_cart) control problem offers more variations on the basic OpenAI Gym version ('CartPole-v1').

-It is based on a MATLAB implementation by Steven L. Brunton as part of his excellent [Control Bootcamp](https://youtu.be/qjhAAQexzLg) series of videos on YouTube.
+It is based on a MATLAB implementation by [Steven L. Brunton](https://www.me.washington.edu/facultyfinder/steve-brunton) as part of his excellent [Control Bootcamp](https://youtu.be/qjhAAQexzLg) series of videos on YouTube.